LizardByte/Sunshine/docs/source/about/guides/linux/headless_ssh.rst

 SSH Client Script (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 At this point you have a working setup!
-For convience I created this bash script to automate the startup of the X server and Sunshine on the host.
+For convenience I created this bash script to automate the startup of the X server and Sunshine on the host.
 This can be run on Unix systems, or on Windows using the ``git-bash`` or any bash shell.